 Your supply will commence at least 30 calendar days after your request.
 This time may vary, depending on which supplier you have chosen.
 You can also choose a deferred supply start date.
 The latest activation date depends on the supplier and the type of contract chosen.
 Please contact us for further information on this subject.

 The options chosen when you signed up for your new energy contract (email or paper bill and payment by direct debit or bank transfer) will determine when you receive your initial instalment bill.
 You will generally receive it 15 days after the effective start of your supply.

 If you wish to change any options (how you receive your bill, payment method, payment date or instalment amount), you can contact your new supplier to make the necessary changes.
 Most suppliers now offer an online interface which allows you to make any changes yourself (online customer space).

 Once you have switched supplier, your old supplier will send you a final settlement bill, also called an adjustment bill.
 This will include the instalments paid and the consumption amounts recorded since your last settlement bill.
 You will either receive a credit note in your favour or a request to pay the outstanding balance.
 You will normally receive this bill four weeks after providing the reading(s).

 This is the last step in the process to switch energy supplier.
 Now you can sit back and enjoy your new rates and any promotions you picked up on our price comparison website.

-As you will have gathered, switching energy supplier is simple.
+As you will have understood, switching energy supplier is easy as pie.
 You just need to do a quick comparison and choose the energy contract that suits you best.
 This step will only take you 5 to 10 minutes on Energyprice.be.